ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 -   `Raw` (without escaping, similarly to `TSVRaw`)
 -   `None` (no escaping rule, see further)

-If an escaping rule is omitted, then `None` will be used. `XML` and `Raw` are suitable only for output.
+If an escaping rule is omitted, then `None` will be used. `XML` is suitable only for output.

 So, for the following format string: